CESSProject/doc-v2/tokenomics/rewards.md

 $$

 ## Reward Release
 When a Storage Node claims their reward, the amount is calculated based on the snapshot.
-Once the reward is determined, 50% is released immediately, while the remaining 50% is linearly released over the following 90 block days (approximately 24 hours), with 1/90 of the remaining amount becoming available each block day.
+Once the reward is determined, *50%* is released immediately, while the remaining *50%* is linearly released over the following *90 blocks* days (approximately 24 hours), with *1/90* of the remaining amount becoming available each block day.

 The miner’s available reward on the i-th block day can be calculated accordingly: